garrison/Bravais.jl/README.rst

 Recall that `Bloch's theorem <http://en.wikipedia.org/wiki/Bloch_wave>`_ says the eigenstates of a Hamiltonian can be chosen such that each :math:`\psi` is associated with a wave vector :math:`\mathbf{k}` such that :math:`\psi(\mathbf{r} + \mathbf{R}) = e^{i\mathbf{k} \cdot \mathbf{R}}\psi(\mathbf{r})` for every :math:`\mathbf{R}` in the lattice.
 (See e.g. Ashcroft and Mermin, page 134.)
 Our goal in the following is to determine, given some boundary conditions on a finite lattice, what wave vectors :math:`\mathbf{k}` are allowed.

-There will be as many allowed momenta as there are points on the finite lattice ASSUMING PBC IN EACH DIRECTION.
-Typically allowed momenta are given by points within the first Brillouin Zone.
+For a Bravais lattice, there will be as many allowed momenta as there are points on the finite lattice ASSUMING PBC IN EACH DIRECTION.
+Typically, allowed momenta are given by points within the first Brillouin Zone.
 We want to uniquely label them, but for simplicity we will label them systematically without the requirement that they be in the *first* Brillouin Zone.

+FIXME: move these math details to an "appendix"

 We define the values :math:`\theta_i` such that